 ‘… accumulating botanical and horticultural knowledge (research) and disseminating that knowledge (information and education)’

-IF YOU HAVE ANY QUESTIONS, PLEASE CONTACT US VIA WHATSAPP ON 068 598 1396, OR ON OUR SOCIAL MEDIA PLATFORMS, AND WE WILL GLADLY ASSIST YOU DURING BUSINESS HOURS.
+IF YOU HAVE ANY QUESTIONS, PLEASE CONTACT US ON 068 598 1396 [Calls or WhatsApp], AND WE WILL GLADLY ASSIST YOU DURING BUSINESS HOURS.

 The Durban Botanic Gardens is Africa’s oldest surviving botanic garden that is dedicated to connecting people, plants and culture.
 The following guidelines are aimed to assist our visitors to have an enjoyable experience of the Gardens whilst helping to ensure that the Gardens as a City public asset remains a place of excellence in keeping with our City’s bylaws.
 Please note that these guidelines take precedent over all previous guidelines.

 Alcohol: The Gardens is a public space and no drinking of alcohol is permitted unless it is within a dedicated space as part of an approved event.
-No drinking is permitted in any of the car parks.
+No drinking is permitted in the car park.

-Balloons: No balloons are permitted in the Gardens as they are a hazard to birds and other wildlife and are not eco-friendly.
+Balloons: No balloons of any kind are permitted in the Gardens as they are a hazard to birds and other wildlife and are not eco-friendly.

-Balls and bicycles: Active sports and games including ball games, bikes, scooters, skateboards, rollerblades, frisbees etc. are not permitted in the Gardens in the interest of visitor safety and the protection of our living collections.
+Balls and bicycles: Active sports and games including ball games, frisbees, kite flying, bikes, scooters, skateboards, rollerblades etc. are not permitted in the Gardens in the interest of visitor safety and for the protection of our living collections.
 Parents are encouraged to explore more nature-based play opportunities for their children that is conducive within the Gardens environment.

 Benches: Many of our benches are legacy benches and some have been installed in memory of loved ones.
 No vandalism or defacing of benches will be tolerated and no sleeping or lying on benches is allowed.

 Dogs: The Gardens is a perfect place to walk your dog!
-Please ensure that your dog is kept on a leash at all times and that you clean up any mess that your dog leaves behind.
-Please do not allow your dog to chase wildlife or interfere with other visitors.
+Please ensure that your dog is kept on a leash at all times and that you clean up any mess that your dog makes.
+Kindly do not allow your dog to chase wildlife or interfere with other visitors.

 Drones: Leave the flying to the birds!
-Drones and other remotely controlled aircraft are not allowed unless a permit is issued.
+Drones and other remotely controlled aircraft are not allowed.

 Hawkers are not permitted to trade at the Gardens.
 If you see a hawker, please report them to Security on site or notify the Information Office.